Top Banks in Lebanon

 Total assets: LBP 34.16 trillion (2017)

-Established in 1921 as a branch of Credit Foncier d’Algerie de Tunisie, Fransabank is one of Lebanon’s oldest banks.
+Established in 1921 as a branch of Credit Foncier d’Algerie de Tunisie, Fransabank is one of the oldest banks in Lebanon.
 The bank provides retail banking, corporate banking, and investment and private banking services.
 As of end-2016, the bank employed 1,712 staff and oversaw a network of 124 domestic branches across the country.

 Revenue: LBP 1.63 trillion (2016)